Best cheap 4x4s and SUVs

 While some will use a 4x4 for the intended purpose of serious off-roading, at the premium end of the spectrum high-end SUVs are replacing luxury limos as the transport option of choice for celebrities and heads of state.
 The 4x4 has gone from utility vehicle to style statement in the space of a couple of decades.

-For less than £4,000 you can get a top-spec Lauréate.
+For just over £4,000 you can get a top-spec Lauréate.
 While lesser models have hardly any kit, this car offers toys such as Bluetooth, air-con and a stereo.

 So while it was once the pricey option in the range, the creature comforts now make it the one to go for.
 It’s low-rent inside, but there’s plenty of space and a dependable 108bhp diesel engine for decent fuel economy.